jcnelson/nftree/README.md

 The only difference between them is that the contract will own the root NFTree in the latter case, so no commission will be paid out for the root.
-Once the NFT creator has the outputted NFT descriptor, they can call `(instantiate-nftree)` with it:

 Both of these functions are used to mint the whole collection in `/path/to/your/NFTs`.
 The NFT project leader(s) would call this to instantiate new collections are they are made.
 All NFTs